SkyLink (Los Angeles International Airport): Route description

-The LAX Automated People Mover (APM) will run 2.25 mi along a line of six stations, with parallel tracks forming a pinched loop.
+SkyLink will run 2.25 mi along a line of six stations, with parallel tracks forming a pinched loop.

-The APM will serve three stations in the central terminal area (CTA) each with footbridges with moving walkways to nearby terminals.
+SkyLink will serve three stations in the central terminal area (CTA) each with footbridges with moving walkways to nearby terminals.
 The west station will serve terminals 3, 4, and B (the Tom Bradley International Terminal), the center station will serve terminals 1, 2, 5, and 6, and the east station will serve terminals 7 and 8 with a future connection to terminal 1.
 Continuing to the east, the line will travel over Sepulveda Boulevard and skirt along the airfield where Terminal 9 is planned.

-At that point, the line turns to the north, crossing Century Boulevard to reach the LAX West Intermodal Transportation Facility (ITF), a large parking structure with a park-and-ride area and access to nearby hotels.
+At that point, the line turns to the north, crossing Century Boulevard to reach the LAX West Intermodal Transportation Facility (ITF), a large parking structure with a park-and-ride area, and access to nearby hotels.

-From there, the route continues east along 96th Street, passing the line's maintenance yard and crossing over the Metro Rail tracks as it arrives at the East ITF station atop the LAX/Metro Transit Center.
-This station will offer connections to the Los Angeles Metro Rail system and many local buses.
+From there, the route continues east along 96th Street, passing the line's maintenance yard, crossing over the Metro Rail tracks as it arrives at the East ITF station atop the LAX/Metro Transit Center.
+This station will offer connections to the Los Angeles Metro Rail system and local buses.

-Trains then travel a short distance to the east and enter the LAX Consolidated Rent-A-Car Facility (ConRAC), a massive parking structure that will house all major rental car companies operating at LAX.
+Trains then travel a short distance to the east and enter the LAX Rental Car Center (RCC), a massive parking structure that will house all major rental car companies operating at LAX.

 Hours and frequency

-The APM is expected to operate 24 hours a day.
+SkyLink is expected to operate 24 hours a day.
 During peak hours (9 a.m. to 11 p.m.), trains will arrive every two minutes.
 The line will have a 10-minute end-to-end travel time.